Skarletto/SS14Commands/index.md

 ![image](https://github.com/user-attachments/assets/64ca3125-783d-4038-86f0-e4e7955dfe0e)

 To make this prototype, I looked at how other similar items were formatted in \Prototypes\Entities\Clothing\Neck.
 Reason why this looks so empty is because I specified a parent.
 That means the prototype will inherit every single component from that parent, and anything specified in the child's file will override it's parent's.
 So by adding a sprite component to the child, we're overriding the parent's sprite.
+Note: You CANNOT specify a component removal while making a prototype.
+If you need a component removed from the parent, copy the parent instead, and use that as your new base.

 You can trace back the origin of most prototypes to a singular parent.
 Everything is just mashed together and built atop one another- Which also means it's really easy to make your own prototypes.
 I also commented out the commands I need to run so I can easily paste them in the command line in-game.

 Now, all we need to do is upload all of the files and run the yml.
-This is also super simple: `uploadfile Skarlet/empstarsneck.rsi/equipped-MASK.png` .
+This is also super simple: <code>uploadfile Skarlet/empstarsneck.rsi/equipped-MASK.png</code> .
 This will open a window, where you are able to select which file to upload.
-So, we upload `equipped-MASK.png`.
-In turn, this uploads to a new folder we create through the command, `empstarsneck.rsi`, which is inside of MY upload folder.
+So, we upload <code>equipped-MASK.png</code>.
+In turn, this uploads to a new folder we create through the command, <code>empstarsneck.rsi</code>, which is inside of MY upload folder.
 The upload folder is named after your username, so if you ever plan on using these, make sure to edit my name out before uploading, otherwise it'll upload all of these in your upload folder, in a folder named Skarlet.

-Once you upload all of your necessary files, you can finally run the yml. `loadprototype` will open a window that lets you select which file you wish to open.
+Once you upload all of your necessary files, you can finally run the yml. <code>loadprototype</code> will open a window that lets you select which file you wish to open.
 This will load the item and make it available to spawn, unless there is an error with the prototype.
 Most common errors in prototype making are empty spaces in unintended areas and typos.
 Make sure everything that is referenced in multiple areas and files are properly written.

 You will most likely need to alter the names of your prototype if you are testing things as you go, because the upload system is a little silly.
 Values in a YML can be edited and re-uploaded easily, but assets like images will need either a dev-environment restart or need you to rename them to produce a separate item.

-# VV/Components Documentation
+# VV/Components Common Uses

 #### Adding/Removing funds from the station's bank
 You can find the station's ID easily by typing <code>stations:list</code> in the console.